-You may have thought things like currency or money are concepts known solely to man.
+You may have thought things like currency or money are concepts known solely by man – something which differentiates humans from animals.
 Some might have a sense of ownership, besides of course territory, but trading and the likes haven’t been observed in any other species besides homo sapiens.
-An economist/psychologist duo from Yale back in 2005, however, managed to train seven capuchin monkeys how to use money, and I’m pretty sure from here on some of you might be able to guess what happened from there on.
+However, in 2005, an economist/psychologist duo from Yale managed to teach seven capuchin monkeys how to use money, and I’m pretty sure from here on some of you might be able to guess what happened from there on.

 Chen’s monkey correlations to human economics attempts go from farther back when he was a Harvard graduate, and additionally shows some more interesting facts.
 He worked there with Marc Hauser, a psychologist, on a project which studied altruism behaviors in monkeys.
 They chose cotton-top tamarins for this.
 At first they put two in different cages, each with a lever.
 When the lever was pulled, the neighboring monkey would receive food.
 If not altruism, it was still a form of cooperation which was put to the test – the typical tamarin pulled the lever about 40 percent of the time.